Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 # Additional requirements

-If you wish do some debug or understand more the communication process.
+If you wish do some debugging or understand more the communication process.
-You can install the mqtt-explorer software.
-This will allow you to have a visual comprehension about the communication between panduza and the MQTT broker.
+You can install the MQTT-explorer software.
+This will allow you to have a visual comprehension of the communication between Panduza and the MQTT broker.

-To install MQTT broker, you need to use the following commands :
+To install the MQTT broker, you need to use the following commands :

 ```bash
   sudo snap install mqtt-explorer # installation of MQTT explorer
 ```

-To launch MQTT, you can either search the application in the ubuntu envirronment or use the following command line :
+To launch MQTT, you can either search the application in the Ubuntu environment or use the following command line :

 ```bash
   mqtt-explorer
 ```

 You can also install the minicom package to view data threw a serial port.
-This can be used for debug purposes
+This can be used for debugging purposes

 ```bash
   sudo apt install minicom